 We took Radcliff with us to meet her.
 He knew something was going on because the kennel was in the back of the SUV.
 After driving almost two hours, I said “I didn’t realize it was this far away.
 We don’t have to adopt her.
 We can go home.”
 My husband said “We’ve come this far, let’s just meet her.”
 We drove almost three hours, (one way) to meet her.

 We spent some time with her.
 I was tired from the drive and emotionally drained.
+I could not make a decision.
 I asked my husband what he thought.
 He said “we didn’t drive all this way to turn around and leave her.”
-I’m pretty sure he didn’t want to drive back to get her the next weekend after I changed my mind.
+I’m pretty sure he didn’t want to drive back to get her the next weekend after I made up my mind.

 So I completed her adoption paperwork on a late Sunday afternoon in a small Kansas vet clinic.
 We loaded her up in the kennel in the back of the SUV.
 She slept the entire three hours on our journey home.